 Growing Community at Great Hearts Microschools

-- Gathering your children with a few others in your community to do school together in a shared physical space.
+- Imagine gathering your children with a few others in your community to do school together in a shared physical space.

 - This strong-knit group of families and children, across multiple grade levels, living life and doing school together.

 - This small community joins their teachers and other students across the state for a few hours each morning in meaningful, live virtual classes.